Winthrop Ames: Later years

 After the war, Ames began to direct most of the Broadway shows that he produced, including The Betrothal (1918), The Green Goddess (1921), The Truth About Blayds (1922), Will Shakespeare (1923), Beggar on Horseback (1924), Minick (1924), Old English (1924), White Wings (1926), Escape (1927), The Merchant of Venice (1928) and Mrs. Moonlight (1930).

 By the 1920s, after the extraordinary success of the Gilbert and Sullivan works in America at the end of the nineteenth century, the popularity of Gilbert and Sullivan in the U.S. had waned.
 Ames revived interest in these comic operas with lavish and lively seasons of Iolanthe, The Pirates of Penzance and The Mikado from 1926 to 1929.
 Ames directed the productions himself at the Booth Theatre, which received critical praise.
 He also toured the Gilbert and Sullivan operas in the United States.
 His productions paved the way for American tours by the D'Oyly Carte Opera Company in the 1930s.
 Time magazine wrote of Ames' production of Iolanthe: "It is generally agreed that in this entertainment he has done the best job of any producer attempting one of the famous series in our time.
 The only anxiety now is that he may be distracted before he has revived everyone of the operas in an equally felicitous vein. ...
 The show is now accepted as incomparably the finest musical preparation of its type in town, and probably in the world.

 In the 1920s, Ames began leasing his theatres to other producers, and he produced his last Broadway play in 1930.
 In 1931, as he wound down his business affairs with age and poor health, he sold the Little Theatre building to The New York Times.
 In 1959, the theatre was converted back to a theatre and was briefly renamed in 1964 as the "Winthrop Ames Theatre", and in 1983 it was renamed the Helen Hayes Theatre.
 In 1932, Ames left New York to retire to North Easton, but there he helped to found the Cambridge School of Drama.
 In 1929, he was elected a trustee of Harvard and in 1936 became vice president of the National Institute of Arts and Letters.

-In addition to writing his children's adaptation of Snow White in 1913, Ames was commissioned by the Famous Players-Lasky Corporation to write the screenplay for their 1916 motion pictures Oliver Twist and Snow White.
+In addition to writing his children's adaptation of Snow White in 1913, Ames was commissioned by the Famous Players–Lasky Corporation to write the screenplay for their 1916 motion pictures Oliver Twist and Snow White.
 He also translated The Merchant of Paris from the French in 1930 and wrote other plays.

-Ames died of pneumonia in 1937 in Boston three weeks before his 67th birthday and was buried in North Easton.
+Ames died of pneumonia in 1937 in Boston at age 66 and was buried in North Easton.
 Like other influential Broadway theater producers, Ames's likeness was captured in caricature by Alex Gard for the wall of Sardi's, the New York City Theater District restaurant.
 The picture is now part of the collection of the New York Public Library.

 Ames was inducted, posthumously, into the American Theatre Hall of Fame in 1981.